IBMStreams/sample.edge-app-control/README.md

     submit(AvgPrice, PrintAvPrice);
 }
 ```

-To further demonstrate the println function working, you may customize the "yourName" string in the application to see how it gets printed to the output log.
+Change the "yourName" string to something of your choosing.
+This will allow you to see how it gets printed to the log.

 1. Build application for the Edge (via VS Code)
     - Use the VSCode tool to compile the SPL application code, and ultimately build into a Docker image.